PySimpleGUI/PySimpleGUI/docs/cookbook.md

 #### Color

 The color portion of the cprint call is achieved through additional parameters that are not normally present on a call to print.
 This means that if you use these color parameters, you cannot simply rename your `cprint` calls to be `print` calls.
-Of course you can safely go the other direction, renaming your `print` calls to call `cprint`.
+Of course, you can safely go the other direction, renaming your `print` calls to call `cprint`.

 ## The Aliasing Shortcut Trick

 While covered in "cprint", this trick can save you MASSIVE amount of typing.
 It works well in PyCharm too.

 Would I do this in a huge production code base.
-No, but I'm wring a little 100 line packet of fun.
+No, but I'm wring a little 100-line packet of fun.

-IF you're tire of writine `sg.xxxxx` as much as I am, then maybe you'll like this hack too.
+IF you're tire of writing `sg.xxxxx` as much as I am, then maybe you'll like this hack too.

 Through simple assignment, you can rename PySimpleGUI functions.
-You add them to your local name space so you no longer need the `sgl.` part.
+You add them to your local name space, so you no longer need the `sgl.` part.

 For example.
 I'm tired of writing `sg.cprint`.
-I can fix this by adding a line of code to make an alias and then using the aliase insteast.
+I can fix this by adding a line of code to make an alias and then using the alias instead.

 I could even make it super short.